muratk5n/thirdwave/en/README.md

 enough to fix problems.
 We cant fix the 'green energy problem' by simply producing 'green electricity'.
 What will come after?
 How do you transmit the energy?
-'Well we just extend existing transmission lines' (it wont work).
-So the one step taken to make electricity 'green' failed.
+'Well we just extend existing transmission lines' (suboptimal).
+So the one step taken to make electricity 'green' fails.
 Two-steps was needed not just one.
 First step; the energy transmission mechanism changes, becomes gas based.
 Second step; Green energy is produced, converted into green gas, using the new transmission.